From Loudersound.

 Although Gentle Giant haven’t played live since they disbanded in 1980, the band have been highly visible recently.
 Their virtual reunion for the lockdown fan video of Proclamation won the Event Of The Year category in the Prog Magazine Readers’ Poll for 2020.

 Explore eil.com & 991.com sister – the world’s best online store for rare, collectable & out of print Vinyl Records, CDs & Music memorabilia since 1987.
-GENTLE GIANT Acquiring The Taste (1971 first UK issue
+GENTLE GIANT Acquiring The Taste (Rare 1971 UK first press

 8-track vinyl LP on the Vertigo 'swirl' label.
 This album took